sankrantisrikar/HealthMonitor/README.md

 🏥 **HealthMonitor** – End-to-End Healthcare Data Pipeline HealthMonitor is a clean, modular, and extensible healthcare data engineering project designed to simulate, ingest, process, and prepare patient vitals data using a modern streaming data pipeline.
 The project focuses on real-world data engineering practices such as streaming ingestion, data validation, medallion architecture (Bronze–Silver–Gold), and analytics-ready outputs.
-The project will be fully dockerized in later stages to ensure easy reproducibility and portability.
-Dockerization allows professors, reviewers, or collaborators to run the entire pipeline locally with minimal setup—without worrying about Python versions, dependencies, or environment conflicts.

 **Architecture Overview**